 For the next 9 months we mostly retreated to the Williams Family Farm in N.W.
 Georgia, just outside of Atlanta.
 It was kind of a reflection / decompression period.
 We both knew that we would eventually plan to re-emerge in the restaurant market.
 It would have to be just right and the timing perfect.
 During the downtime, Michael wanted to go on a quest.
 He wanted to go back to where he started and experience firsthand the current trends in the big city food industry.
 He interviewed with many, and took on a position at one of Atlanta's hottest new Midtown restaurants.
 As a chef himself, Michael's experience has mostly been in the kitchen or in an operator capacity.
 Wanting to fully grasp what current dining out customers were looking for in their restaurant visits and what employees were “really” experiencing on their end, he accepted a position of server.
 Michael was methodical in his decision, as his goal was to not only learn or let’s say" refresh" himself with current customer trends, preferences, and palate choices, but to also allow him to reconnect with the entire team of a restaurant.
 This position allowed him to do just that, but from a different perspective other than that of an owner / operator.
 We all know that teammates at any job will speak and behave more freely with their peers than they will with their superiors.
 Not only was he able to experience the hourly workers struggles, but to also get a fair evaluation of how new management / owner teams were structured and accepted.
 Michael’s departure from the Atlanta establishment was bittersweet.
 He values and misses all of the friendships he made with the team he worked with in Atlanta, but considers his decision to jump back into the non-management or chef ranks at a restaurant for 8 months to be some of the most invaluable knowledge that he could obtain as a past / future restaurant owner himself.

 For a good part of the 20 years that Avonlea has been in business, we have leased a space from them and have been antique / collectible dealers.
 In April 2015 while in Jacksonville delivering goods to our space, we were approached with a proposal by the Kerr Family of Avonlea.
 They said they were getting ready to have an opportunity in the restaurant location located in Avonlea and wanted to share their thoughts with us.
 Having our Jacksonville restaurant owner roots begin in the very same place 15 years earlier, our ears and minds were open.
-Since the Kerr Family had acquired Avonlea, and created the new: Avonlea Antiques and Design Gallery, it has been going through an incredible renaissance.
+Since the Kerr Family had acquired Avonlea, and created the new: Avonlea Antiques & Design, it has been going through an incredible renaissance.
 As an existing dealer in the Gallery, it is exciting to see all of the positive changes and introduction of a more complete shopping / design experience.
 This excitement can not only be felt by the customers, but to the dealers as well.
 We did a lot of soul searching after we met with the family.
 We reflected on the days when we began our restaurant adventure in the very same place.
 In our discussions together we remembered its challenges, but what stood out for both of us the most were the happy memories and how that particular time in our life we had really connected with not only ourselves, but with the people around us.